News / Screenings

 Past Screenings:

-Journey(s) the Personal Cinema of Ann Deborah Levy screened at Millennium Film Workshop, Brooklyn, NY 2023
+Journey(s) the Personal Cinema of Ann Deborah Levy a retrospective of her short films screened along with a photo exhibition, curated from her digital photographic series “Through Glass,” at Millennium Film Workshop, Brooklyn, NY 2023

 Journey(s) screened in the program “Portals” at the Athens International Film + Video Festival, Athens, Ohio, 2023